As a Chayal Boded (Lone Soldier) in the IDF, you are eligible for different benefits.

 Dmei Kalkala (Financial Support)

 - Dmei Kalkala during sick leave: A Chayal Boded who is on sick leave, at home, for three or more days is eligible for Dmei Kalkala retroactively beginning on the first day of sickness.
-To receive the benefit, speak to the Mashaki Tash for your unit and submit a doctor’s note that indicates when you were sick.
+To receive the benefit, the Chayal Boded should speak to the Mashakit Tash and submit a doctor’s note that indicates the timeframe of illness.

 - Dmei Kalkala during Chufsha Meyuchedet (special leave) due to financial problems: A Chayal Boded who takes a Chufsha Meyuchedet due to financial issues is automatically eligible to receive Dmei Kalkala throughout the leave.
-It is not necessary to speak to your Mashaki Tash.
 The benefit is given automatically, together with the soldier’s salary.